biosustain/dsp_bulk-sangerseq/README.md

 # Sanger sequencing tool for bulk analysis

+## Background
 The manual evaluation of Sanger sequencing results from medium- to high throughput experiments is time-consuming.
 This bulk Sanger sequencing tool was developed to reduce the the time investment while keeping a high quality of results evaluation.
 The tool uses established software that is specifically arranged to handle Sanger sequencing data in bulk.
 At its core, [tracy](https://github.com/gear-genomics/tracy) is used for the analysis of Sanger sequencing data ([Rausch et al, 2020](https://doi.org/10.1186/s12864-020-6635-8)).

+## Applicability
+Currently, Sanger sequencing results with one sequencing file can be analysed.
+Evaluation of sequencing data from each end of a DNA fragment (forward and reverse sequencing) is currently not possible, albeit tracy offers this functionality.
+A summary of all tracy's functionalities can be found [here](https://www.gear-genomics.com/docs/tracy/cli/).

 ## Prerequisites